Knee Ligament Injuries

 Patellar instability typically starts in the teenage years and is often triggered by dancing or sports.
 When moving or twisting the leg, the knee feels like it’s buckling, giving way, or sliding from side to side.
 Patellar instability can make the knee painful, swollen and stiff.
 It can also limit function in young, active individuals.

 The knee can also become unstable following an injury, a ligament tear, or as a result of chronic wear and tear to the knee.
-The London Orthopaedic Clinic offers rapid assessment, diagnosis, and expert treatment of knee problems.
+The knee specialists at London Orthopaedic Clinic offersrapid assessment, diagnosis, and expert treatment of knee problems.
 The world-renowned surgeons can assess your knee and plan a customised treatment programme that suits your needs and your lifestyle.

 The specialist orthopaedic surgeons use non-invasive treatments whenever possible.
 If surgery is required, they utilise minimally-invasive surgical techniques and cutting-edge technology to treat any problems, relieve pain, and stabilise your knee.